By: Gary Buchannan

 The Pickerel is the smallest member of the Pike family, which includes the Northern Pike and Muskellunge, but he's no featherweight fighter.
-His average is 2 pounds and his world record is 9 pounds, 3 ounces.
+His average is 2 pounds, and his world record is 9 pounds, 3 ounces.
 And he's savage enough for a fish many times his size.
-He isn't discouraged because his mouth, rimmed with fine teeth, is too small for him to swallow a fat Perch, Sunfish or Shiner at a single gulp the way a Black Bass can.
-When he pounces on a prey he seizes it across its middle, then shakes it like a terrier shakes a rat.
+He isn't discouraged because his mouth, rimmed with fine teeth, is too small for him to swallow a fat Perch, Sunfish, or Shiner at a single gulp the way a Black Bass can.
+When he pounces on prey, he seizes it across its middle, then shakes it like a terrier shakes a rat.
 When it's dead or too crippled to escape, he releases it, carefully turns it around to streamline it so it will fit his mouth, then slides it down his gullet headfirst.
 He's fast enough to catch any prey, too—long and slender with his swimming fins at the rear of his body, built for sprinting.
-One moment you'll see him staring at you malevolently from beneath a nearby lily pad, the next moment he's mysteriously disappeared.
+One moment you'll see him staring at you malevolently from beneath a nearby lily pad.
+The next moment he mysteriously disappeared.
 He doesn't swim off like other fish; he just seems to vanish.
 And he doesn't leave right away.
 Sometimes he'll let you touch him with an oar.
 He's not scared of you or anything else!
-Once I hooked a small panfish on a fly and while I was playing it, it suddenly started to fight like a heavyweight.
+Once I hooked a small panfish on a fly, and while I was playing it, it suddenly started to fight like a heavyweight.
 In amazement, I fought it for several minutes.
 When I finally reeled it in close, I saw a Pickerel had hold of it.
 He hadn't grabbed the hook, which was in the panfish's mouth, but had clamped his jaws across the fish's belly.
-When he saw me he let go and swam away—laughing, if a fish can laugh!
+When he saw me, he let go and swam away—laughing, if a fish can laugh!

 You'll get the greatest thrill, however, by catching Pickerel on surface lures.
 They'll smash a surface lure so viciously it'll scare you.
 Use a bait-casting rod, an 8-pound-test line, and a reliably weedless lure such as a single-hook silver spoon.
 Put a strip of prepared pork rind on the hook and cast right into the pads, then retrieve fast so the lure skitters noisily over the tops of them.
 You'll see the pads scatter as the Pickerel homes in on your lure like a guided missile from his hiding place as far as 50 feet away, leaving a wake behind him.
-As soon as the lure drops into an open place among the pads, the water explodes and he's got it!
-Then you must work him around the pads so he doesn't get tangled in their stems.
-Casting non-weedless surface plugs—such as imitation mice, frogs and crippled minnows—into open pockets in the pads and at the edges of the pads and over deeper weed beds will take Pickerel, also, but not as often.
+As soon as the lure drops into an open place among the pads, the water explodes, and he's got it!
+Then you must work him around the pads, so he doesn't get tangled in their stems.
+Casting non-weedless surface plugs—such as imitation mice, frogs, and crippled minnows—into open pockets in the pads and at the edges of the pads and over deeper weed beds will take Pickerel, also, but not as often.

-The Pickerel has one bad habit, however—he's a notorious lure-follower like the Pike and Muskellunge, especially in open water.
+The Pickerel has one bad habit.
+However—he's a notorious lure-follower like the Pike and Muskellunge, especially in open water.
 When he isn't hungry, or he's suspicious, he will follow your lure right to the boat, his snout bumping the end of it, only to turn and swim off when you lift the lure from the water.
 And he'll repeat this on each successive cast until you're completely exasperated.
 But there are ways to fool him.
-When you see him coming in behind your lure, reel it to within 2 feet of your rod tip, then stick the tip deep into the water and move it so the lure swims in loops like a figure 8.
+When you see him coming in behind your lure, reel it to within 2 feet of your rod tip, then stick the tip deep into the water and move it, so the lure swims in loops like a figure 8.
 This usually surprises him into striking.
-If it doesn't, on your next cast simply lift the lure from the water and dangle it in the air over his nose.
+If it doesn't, on your next cast, simply lift the lure from the water and dangle it in the air over his nose.
 But with either of these methods, be ready for him!
-If you don't give him line quickly when he strikes, he'll snap your rod like a matchstick.
+If you don't give him a line quickly when he strikes, he'll snap your rod like a matchstick.